The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 A church without its Jewish biblical roots is ripe to go adrift from the service based model demonstrated by Jesus, and all the prophets of Israel..

-We "Christians" often forget that 'the just will inherit the earth', that we and faithful Israel will inherit the fullness of our shared faith patrimony, and will reign in the millenial [Revelation20,4) from physical Israel, from Zion with him:
+We "Christians" must forget that 'the just will inherit the earth', that we and faithful Israel will inherit the fullness of our shared faith patrimony, and will reign in the millenial [Revelation20,4) from physical Israel, from Zion with him:

 "Then I myself will come and gather all nations and races, and they will come and see my glory;" Isaiah66,18b

-This indifference-ignorance hinders God's people from receiving the 'whole counsel' of God (Acts20,27) which leaves us prone to Nicolaitans who supposedly 'know better.'
+This indifference-ignorance hinders God's people from receiving the 'whole counsel' of God (Acts20,27) which leaves us prone to gentile Nicolaitans who supposedly 'know better.'

 So, the Apostle Paul exhorts us today: